OSPREYS NESTING, HOG ISLAND, LIVE WEBCAM

 • Info: Live osprey webcam at Hog Island in Maine, United States.
 The webcam shows the nest of a breeding pair of ospreys and gives a view of their daily lives as they breed, nest and raise their chicks.

-More Info: Hog Island is an island covering 330 acres of land located in Muscongus Bay in Bremen.
+More Info: Hog Island is an island covering 330 acres of land located in Muscongus Bay in Bremen, Maine.

 The osprey nest shown is on a platform on top of a 30 foot tower near Hog Island's boathouse.
 For almost 10 years, the Hog Island osprey cam has followed the dramatic lives of Rachel and Steve.
 Now a new female osprey called Lady, has taken Rachel's place.
 The ospreys arrive generally in early April after over-wintering in South America.
 Egg-laying takes place at the end of the month.
 After two months of rapid growth, the chicks begin to fly in early August and by early September, they will begin their fall migration travelling solo.